verberktstan/swark/README.md

 This library contains functionality that you might need every single day as a happy clojure(script) developer.
 The aim is to provide composable functions that you can use everyday, but are just not as trivial as `(some (comp #{42} :answer) answers)`.

-All functionality *should* work in both Clojure and Clojurescript.
+Most functionality *should* work in both Clojure and Clojurescript.

 ## Basic usage